-If you would like a blazer for the beginning of Term 1, you must place your blazer order by December 2.
+If you would like a blazer for the beginning of Term 1, you must place your blazer order by November.
 This is because they can take 6 - 10 weeks to make and arrive.
-If you do not place an order for a blazer in December, you can do so in either January or February but no later than Thursday 13 February, to ensure your blazer arrives for Term 2.
+If you do not place an order for a blazer in November, you can do so in either January or February but no later than mid February, to ensure your blazer arrives for Term 2.